Azure/Enterprise-Scale/docs/reference/treyresearch/README.md

 Once you have deployed the reference implementation, you can create new subscriptions, or move an existing subscriptions to the **Landing Zones** > **Online** or **Corp**  management group, and finally assign RBAC to the groups/users who should use the landing zones (subscriptions) so they can start deploying their workloads.

 Refer to the [Create Landing Zone(s)](../../EnterpriseScale-Deploy-landing-zones.md) article for guidance to create Landing Zones.

-### From a management perspective:

-#### Backup and protect your workloads

-The Azure Backup service provides simple, secure, and cost-effective solutions to back up your data and recover it from the Microsoft Azure cloud.
-See more about backup and data protection at [Microsoft Docs](https://docs.microsoft.com/en-us/azure/backup/backup-overview).

-#### Cost Management

-Track resource usage and manage costs across all your clouds with a single, unified view, and access rich operational and financial insights to make informed decisions.
-See more about Cost Management at [Microsoft Docs](https://docs.microsoft.com/en-us/rest/api/cost-management/).